ngugimuchangi/stack-overflow/client/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Navigate to the client directory: `cd client`
 3. Install the dependencies: `npm install`
-4. Start the application: `npm run dev`
+4. Start the application: `npm start`

 The application will start on `http://localhost:3000`.